-Jenner Headlands is a spectacular 5,630 acre mosaic of redwood and Douglas fir forests, oak woodland, chaparral, and coastal prairie overlooking the Pacific Ocean.
-The property adjoins Pacific Coast Highway for 2.5 miles adjacent to Sonoma Coast State Park just north of the Russian River Estuary.
-The property has many rare and endangered species including the northern spotted owl, peregrine falcon, and red tree vole along with: deer, bobcat, coyote, and mountain lions.
-Clear-running streams on the property have steelhead trout and will aid the recovery of the endangered coho salmon.
+Jenner Headlands is a spectacular 5,630-acre mosaic of redwood and Douglas fir forests, oak woodland, chaparral, and coastal prairie overlooking the Pacific Ocean.
+The property adjoins Pacific Coast Highway for two and one-half miles adjacent to Sonoma Coast State Park just north of the Russian River Estuary.
+Many rare and endangered species inhabit the property including the northern spotted owl, peregrine falcon, and red tree vole.
+Deer, bobcat, coyote, mountain lion and steelhead trout are also found on the property.

-This 2009 acquisition was a result of the dedicated four-year effort by the Sonoma Land Trust and the Sonoma County Agricultural Preservation and Open Space District that was joined by five other funding sources: the California Coastal Conservancy, the California Wildlife Conservation Board, the National Oceanic and Atmospheric Administration, the Gordon and Betty Moore Foundation, and Forest Legacy Program.
-The Wildlands Conservancy loaned and guaranteed loans totaling $10.6 million to insure this acquisition when funding was delayed.
+This 2009 acquisition was a result of the dedicated four-year effort by the Sonoma Land Trust and the Sonoma County Agricultural Preservation and Open Space District.
+Five other funding sources: the California Coastal Conservancy, the California Wildlife Conservation Board, the National Oceanic and Atmospheric Administration, the Gordon and Betty Moore Foundation, and Forest Legacy Program.
+The Wildlands Conservancy loaned and guaranteed loans totaling $10.6 million to insure this acquisition when funding was threatened.
 It is the single largest conservation land acquisition in Sonoma County history.

-Over the next three years, the Sonoma Land Trust and The Wildlands Conservancy will work closely in developing a resource management plan to restore the coastal prairie and to aid the recovery of old growth redwood forests from decades of logging.
-This planning effort will address passive recreation including: hiking, horseback riding, and mountain biking trails, backcountry camping, and picnic areas.
-At the end of three years, the fee title to the property will be transferred to The Wildlands Conservancy (TWC) to manage as a TWC preserve through consensus management decisions with Sonoma Land Trust.
+Sonoma Land Trust and The Wildlands Conservancy worked closely in developing a resource management plan to restore the coastal prairie and to aid the recovery of old growth redwood forests from decades of logging.
+Restoration of logging roads and restoring clear running streams will aid the recovery of the endangered Coho salmon.

-Until permanent parking locations are developed, access locations vary weekly with the ranger lead hikes.
+Until permanent parking locations are developed, access locations vary weekly with ranger-led hikes.